owncloud/ocis-charts/ocis/README.md

 For the reverse tunnel we're using [localtunnel](https://localtunnel.me).
 To start a reverse tunnel with this charts:

 1. Install the Chart
-2. Get the public IP of the proxy with `minikube services list`
+2. Get the public IP of the proxy with `minikube service list`
 3. Run `lt --local-https --allow-invalid-cert -p 30682 -l 192.168.64.5`
 4. Update the `Values.ingressDomain`  entry on `values.yaml`  and read the comment as per why this can't be done with the `--set` flag.
 5. Test the tunnel is working by testing the webdav API through the proxy: